Plan, design and track projects with diagrams in remote teams

 Teams in different departments use many different methods to plan projects, but most of these plans are initially sketched on a whiteboard.
 Collaborate in real time and online with distributed team members, customers and stakeholders easily in the diagrams.net whiteboard-like editor theme throughout your project development process.

-Note that the sketch theme is also available as a macro in our draw.io branded integration to Confluence Cloud.
+Note that this sketch editor theme is also available as the draw.io Board macro in our draw.io branded integration to Confluence Cloud.
 It is also coming to draw.io for Confluence Data Center.

 Create a new whiteboard diagram

 - Go to sketch.diagrams.net.

 - Select the storage location for your diagram file.

 Cloud platforms, like Google Drive, Microsoft OneDrive and Dropbox, allow you to share your diagrams easily with your team members.

 - Add a filename for your diagram and start using your online whiteboard.